 863 A witness is, however, bound to answer all questions which the committee sees fit to put, and cannot be excused, for example, on the ground that there could be a risk of a civil action, or because an oath has been taken not to disclose the matter under consideration, or because the matter was a privileged communication such as that between a solicitor and a client, or on the grounds of advice from counsel that the question cannot be answered without risking self-incrimination or a civil suit, or that it would prejudice a defence in pending litigation, some of which would be sufficient grounds of excuse in a court of law.
 Nor can a witness refuse to produce documents on the grounds of an instruction from a client that they not be disclosed without the consent of the client.
+(Beauchesne's Parliamentary Rules & Forms, 6th Edition, p.
+239.)

-- 6.8 Mr. Speaker, as a result of these apparently illinformed actions, Mr. Selleck is at risk of sanction by the House. - 6.9 The committee has the power to recommend sanctions to the House and these sanctions are very broad.
+- 6.8 As a result of these apparently ill informed actions, Mr. Selleck is at risk of sanction by the House. - 6.9 The Committee has the power to recommend sanctions to the House and these sanctions are very broad.
 Mr. Selleck categorically refused to testify and to submit to the taking of an oath.
-This action is contemptuous of the committee and of the House itself which duly constituted the committee.
-The committee could make this matter the subject of a separate report to the House and recommend appropriate sanctions.
-The committee has chosen however to deal with the more significant issues and not waste the valuable time and resources of the House on a contemptuous act that is based more in ignorance than malice.
+This action is contemptuous of the Committee and of the House itself which duly constituted the Committee.
+The Committee could make this matter the subject of a separate report to the House and recommend appropriate sanctions.
+The Committee has chosen however to deal with the more significant issues and not waste the valuable time and resources of the House on a contemptuous act that is based more in ignorance than malice.
 It is however indicative of a reporter and media corporation that simply lack both in professionalism and a fundamental understanding of civics and the democratic values that underpin our system of governance. - 6.10 It further considers that the damage caused by Mr. Selleck to his own credibility and that of his employer, the CBC, is sufficient sanction and one of which he and they are the sole architects.